 Chicago, IL, USA

-the world’s #1 symposium focusing specifically on the interface of diversity, inclusion, and the health sector
+the world’s #1 symposium focusing specifically on health equity and diversity

-on building an organizational culture that attracts the best and brightest people, resulting in a diverse and productive workforce
+on building inclusive organizational cultures that attracts the best and brightest people, resulting in a diverse and innovative workforce

 a workplace that embraces and promotes an inclusive environment by leveraging the latest D&I trends and ideas

-and share ideas with many of the country’s leading health sector professionals who are passionate about diversity and inclusion
+and share ideas with many of the country’s leading health sector professionals who are passionate about health equity and diversity